microsoft/vscode-react-native/CONTRIBUTING.md

 * Seeing problems in VS Code connected to Q promises library while opening extension's Typescript files

 This problems caused by incorrect Intellisense Typescript version choosed for the workspace.
-Change the the Typescript version to 2.4.2 in the lower right corner of the VS Code window.
+Change the Typescript version to 2.4.2 in the lower right corner of the VS Code window.

 ![Typescript Intellisense version](images/typescript-version.png)